Randomization-based Test for Censored Outcomes: A New Look at the Logrank Test

-We emphasize that $\tilde{g}$ is defined in terms of the pseudo potential censoring times and is generally different from that defined in terms of the original potential censoring times.
-Note that we do not specify the distribution of $(C_i(1), C_i(0))$ and allow arbitrary dependence structure between the potential censoring times under treatment and control. $\tilde{g}$ is a quantity that can be realized when the potential censoring times $C_i(1)$ and $C_i(0)$ are indeed independent.
+Here $\tilde{g}$ is defined in terms of the pseudo potential censoring times and may be different from that defined in terms of the original potential censoring times.
+Nevertheless, since we do not specify the distribution of $(C_i(1), C_i(0))$ and allow arbitrary dependence between them, $\tilde{g}$ is a quantity that can be realized when $C_i(1)$ and $C_i(0)$ are indeed independent.
 Note that both $\tilde{d}$ and $\tilde{g}$ in \eqref{eq:d_tilde} and \eqref{eq:g_tilde}, as well as $p_z$ and $G_z(\cdot)$ for $z=0,1$, depend on the finite population of size $n$.
-For descriptive convenience, we suppress their dependence on $n$.
-Moreover, $\tilde{d}$ and $\tilde{g}$ play an important role in guaranteeing the asymptotic Gaussianity of the logrank statistic, as shown in the following regularity condition.
+For descriptive convenience, we make such dependence implicit.
+As shown in the following condition, the limiting behavior of $\tilde{d}$ and $\tilde{g}$ plays an important role in the asymptotic Gaussian approximation of the logrank statistic.

 \begin{condition} Along the sequence of finite populations satisfying $H_0$ in \eqref{eq:H0}, as $n\rightarrow \infty$, for $z=0,1$, \begin{itemize} \item[(i)] the probability of receiving treatment arm $z$, $p_z$, has a positive limit; \item[(ii)] the maximum number of potentially simultaneous events $\tilde{d}$ in \eqref{eq:d_tilde} and the expected proportion of observed events $\tilde{g}$ in \eqref{eq:g_tilde} satisfy